Seventy-seven percent of global online purchases are made with a local or alternative payment method rather than with a credit card.

 Virtual cards allow customers to pay online without entering or revealing their bank or card details.
 The cards are usually single-use or available for a limited time only.

-How to know which local payment methods to offer
+How to know which alternative payment methods to offer

 Which payment method varies from country to country.
 Dutch consumers use the bank-transfer app iDEAL in almost 60% of transactions .
 But in neighbouring Belgium all bank-transfer apps combined only have a 19% market share .

-Any business that hopes to succeed in any market, whether it’s selling cross-border or opening a local affiliate, must accept local payments.
+Any business that hopes to succeed in any market, whether it’s selling cross-border or opening a local affiliate, must accept alternative payments.

 Not offering a payment method which consumers know and trust can cause cart abandonment rates of up to 44% .
-To reduce cart abandonment, merchants must offer the preferred local payment methods for each country.
+To reduce cart abandonment, merchants must offer the preferred alternative payment methods for each country

-Merchant fees on local payment methods vary.
+Merchant fees on alternative payment methods vary.
 But they are usually significantly lower than the fees charged by mainstream payment methods.

 At PPRO, we’ve built an infrastructure that lets you launch multiple payment methods at speed and avoid all the contractual and operational complexities along the way.
 You benefit from a single, straightforward integration.
 We provide ongoing support and remove the need to worry about legal or contractual details.